 - effectively deploy a wide range of different information and research from a variety of fields, including scientific, technical and economic data;

-- design and program interactive data visualizations that demonstrate awareness of current professional standards in a user interface and new media design.
+- design and program interactive data visualizations that demonstrate awareness of current professional standards in the user interface and new media design.

 Students with a Concentration in Visual Narrative will also be able to:

-- express the frameworks and theory of visual and verbal literacy by analyzing and interpreting designed narratives;
+- express the frameworks and theory of visual and verbal literacy by analysing and interpreting designed narratives;

 - solve problems and publish projects with visual vocabularies using publishing, new media and emergent technologies and entrepreneurial strategies;

 - demonstrate mastery of visual narrative, employing skills such as writing, story architecture, typography, visual concept, interactivity, storyboarding, world-building, and aesthetics.